HumanNeuronLab/ERWiN/readme.txt

        depth electrodes may be created (no grids or strips).

 Known bugs:
-       - Loading a new file on first tab (CT) causes odd conflict.
+       - Glassbrain tab requires major work.

 Future Version Updates:
        - Rotation and permutation transformations must be taken into